Wendy Salmon provides training, hardware support and consultation for the light microscopy resources in the Keck Facility.

 Wendy has extensive experience with basic and advanced light microscopy techniques, including polarization, fluorescence, deconvolution, confocal, TIRF, FRAP, photoactivation, FRET, microinjection, ratio imaging, quantitative light microscopy, live cell imaging and is now adding multi-photon imaging and single molecule localization super resolution imaging.

 Wendy also enjoys teaching researchers about light microscopy.
-She currently serves as the course coordinator for the Analytical and Quantitative Light Microscopy intensive short course at the Marine Biological Labs in Woods Hole, MA and is generating a series of seminars at the Whitehead that are open to the community.
+She currently serves as the course coordinator for the intensive short course Analytical and Quantitative Light Microscopy at the Marine Biological Laboratory in Woods Hole, MA and is generating a series of seminars at the Whitehead that are open to the community.